jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 * **Subdominant** IV (4-6-1) is away from home, sharing only one note with the I, but stable, being a major triad and having no leading tone.
-The 4&#x302; is a dissonant semitone away from the 3.
+The 4&#x302; is a dissonant semitone away from the 3&#x302; in the tonic.
 * **Dominant** V (5-7-2) is away from home, sharing only one note in common with the I.
-  It is more dissonant than the Subdominant, because it has both the 4&#x302; *and* the leading tone (7&#x302;), which are both a semitone aeay from a Tonic chord tone *and* a tritone away from each other.
+  It is more dissonant than the Subdominant, because it has both the 4&#x302; *and* the leading tone (7&#x302;), which are both a dissonant semitone away from tonic chord tones *and* a tritone away from each other.
   Consequently we "want" it to resolve to the 1&#x302; (the root of the tonic).

 The remaining chords sort into functions by similarity:
 * **Tonic** vi (6-1-3) and sometimes iii (3-5-7) are close to home, sharing two notes with the I and having no 4&#x302;.
-  (The iii does have the leading tone (7) however, so in some cases it can act more as a dominant than a tonic.)
+  (The iii does have the leading tone (7&#x302;) however, so in some cases it can act more as a dominant than a tonic.)
 * **Subdominant** ii (2-4-6) is away from home, having a 4&#x302;, sharing no notes with I and one note with vi and iii;